dlnmr/MptcpDataset/README.md

 Use the script mptcpInstall.py for installing MPTCP, tools, and dependencies.

-Use mptcpScenario.py to configure routers, server hosts, and client hosts for dataset generation.
+Use mptcpScenario.py to configure routers, server host, and client host for dataset generation.

 First Author :